2 new COVID-19 cases reported in Guelph, active cases fall to 15 | Globalnews.ca

-Guelph’s public health unit is reporting just two new cases of COVID-19 on Thursday as the city’s total case count climbed to 5,083.
+Guelph’s public health unit is reporting four new cases of COVID-19 on Friday as the city’s total case count climbed to 5,087.

-The latest data shows active cases in Guelph fell by seven from the previous day to 15, with nine new recoveries.
+The latest data shows active cases in Guelph increased by two from the previous day to 17, with two new recoveries.

+Read more: Ontario COVID-19 case counts expected to remain stable if some measures kept, modelling suggests

-Four new cases have been reported in Wellington County where the case count reached 2,032.
+One new case has been reported in Wellington County, where the case count reached 2,033.

-Active cases increased to 17 in the county with two new recoveries reported.
+Active cases fell to 15 in the county with three new recoveries reported.
 The death toll in the county related to the novel coronavirus remains at 38.

-Across Wellington-Dufferin-Guelph, there are five cases being treated in hospital, including two in intensive care.
+Across Wellington-Dufferin-Guelph, there are three cases being treated in hospital, including one in intensive care.

 The local school boards are reporting no active COVID-19 cases among staff and students in Guelph and Wellington County.